lisp-mirror/lqml/examples/app-template/readme-build.md

 If you cross-compiled ECL for the simulator, it should work there too, but this is currently only tested on **Intel**.

-Simulator note: ensure the virtual keyboard is shown, see keys `cmd-k`.
+Simulator note: to show the virtual keyboard, use `cmd-k`.